NicholasGraalum/CS362-Project/documentation/reports/week7.md

 - Filled out Developer Documentation and updated README.md with directory structure
 - Fixed bugs where meals and single meal webpages were not displaying correctly
 - Added create meal modal with CSS and javascript
-- Created index.js and added basic logic for meal search and create meal modals
+- Created index.js and added basic logic for meal search and create meal modal buttons
-- Created handlebar helper to display text with proper case
+- Set up fetch request for adding all meal ingredients to shopping list

 #### Nick: